What a Birth Mother Wishes You Would Say During Adoption

 What Birth Mothers Want Adoptive Families to Know

-The decision to place a child for adoption is personal and is motivated by love from the birth brother from her unborn child.
+The decision to place a child for adoption is personal and is motivated by love from the birth mother for her unborn child.
 While the expectant mother may want to raise the child herself, she must consider her ability to provide the life she wants for the baby.
 Adoption is a decision that requires a selfless mindset.
 Birth mothers must look at their life and openly accept if they are or are not able to take on the responsibility of raising and caring for a child.
 Remember that the birth mother is making this decision while still trying to maintain as normal a life as possible.
 Be understanding when it comes to her feelings and help her know she is doing her very best.
 She may be trying to keep up with school or working full time as well as dealing with critical remarks from family and friends about her adoption decision.
 It can be a stressful time so offering support and letting her know that you are aware that she loves her child is important.

 Making the decision to place a child for adoption can largely impact the life of the child, the birth mother, and the adoptive family in many positive ways.
 Though they might not say it, expectant mothers want those around them to understand that when they choose adoption it’s because they truly love their child.
 Because of the parental love that is developed as she carries the baby, the expectant mother wants others to understand that her adoption decision is an expression of selflessness as she considers the child’s needs before her own.
 It can be hard to feel scrutinized when trying to make a selfless decision on behalf of the child so helping the birth mother feel comfortable with her decision and reassuring her is important.